Axway/streams-open-docs/content/en/docs/install/_index.md

 #### Ingress CORS

 Cross-Origin Resource Sharing (CORS) is disabled by default.
-You can enable it by setting the [Helm parameter](#helm-parameters) `ingress.annotations.nginx.ingress.kubernetes.io/enable-cors` to `"true"`.
-For instance:
+You can enable it by setting the [Helm parameter](#helm-parameters) `ingress.annotations.nginx.ingress.kubernetes.io/enable-cors` to `"true"`:

 * Add `--set-string "ingress.annotations.nginx\.ingress\.kubernetes\.io/enable-cors"="true"` in the Helm Chart installation command (mind the `--set-string` here).